 - Technical Ability – Flawless execution is ideal but keeping ad serving foibles to a minimum is more the reality.
 According to one industry leader, “The ad operations team, along with clean business practices, are the two chosen hallmarks when I look at a company to partner with.”

-- Testing for proof positive – Prospective partners should be tested prior to inking an agreement.
-One financial marketer put it this way: “We’ll test them first on a managed service and have their team run it and then if we see performance in the first month that’s when we’ll get it to compliance and contracts to bring that DSP in for self-serve.
+- Testing for Proof Positive – Prospective partners should be tested prior to inking an agreement.
+One financial marketer put it this way: “We’ll test them first on a managed service and have their team run it and then if we see performance in the first month that’s when we’ll get it to the compliance and contracts to bring that DSP in for self-serve.
 I always want to be testing.
 Always want to be learning.”